Nutria: Japan

-Nutria were introduced to Japan in 1939.
-They were imported from France during World War II to support food shortages as well as the fur trade.
-After the war in 1950, many nutria were released en mass or escaped, and became one of Japan's worst invasive species, damaging river banks, rice fields and other valuable crops.
-In 1963 an eradication program was started to remove nutria but has shown little to no success.
-Nutria are still present in Japan and there is currently a restriction on importing, transporting and obtaining nutria per the Invasive Alien Species Act established in 2004.
+Nutrias were introduced to Japan in 1939.
+They were imported from France during World War II to address food shortages as well as the fur trade.
+After the war in 1950, many nutrias were released en masse or escaped, and became one of Japan's worst invasive species, damaging river banks, rice fields and other valuable crops.
+In 1963 an eradication program was started to remove nutrias but has shown little to no success.
+Nutrias are still present in Japan and there is a restriction on importing, transporting and obtaining nutrias per the Invasive Alien Species Act established in 2004.